urfdvw/CircuitPython-online-IDE-for-classes/README.md

 This project provides (almost) the same online ide as the [Cpy online IDE](https://github.com/urfdvw/CircuitPython-online-IDE).
 However, in this project, teaching functions are provided:
 - students sign in the IDE by a unique 'nick name'
-- teachers can monitor the students' editor code and console outputs according to their 'nick name'
+- Instructors can monitor the students' editor code and console outputs according to their 'nick names'
-- teachers can monitor multiple students
+- Instructors can monitor multiple students

-With these additional functions, teachers can provide timely feedback to the students.
+With these additional functions, instructors can provide timely feedback to the students.

 # Techniques used
 - Node.js on the server-side